rburmorrison/go-argue/README.md

 ### Using a Struct

-Argue now supports auto-generation of aruguments from a struct.This idea was inspired by [go-arg](https://github.com/alexflint/go-arg), but is treated as an optional add-on in Argue.
+Argue now supports auto-generation of aruguments from a struct.
+This idea was inspired by [go-arg](https://github.com/alexflint/go-arg), but is treated as an optional add-on in Argue.
 Each field accepts three tags:

 - **options**: accepts the values "required" and "positional" separated by commas
 - **init**: accepts a letter to use as the initial for a fact